ValBcn/CasReg/README.md

 ### Dependencies

+CasReg uses th following packages:

+- pytorch-gpu 1.9.0
+- torchvision 0.2.2
+- torchsummary 1.5.1
+- cudatoolkit 10.2
+- numpy 1.21
+- nibabel 4.0.1
+- simpleitk 2.1.1
+- scipy 1.7.3

-We highly recommend to use a Conda environment to install the
+We highly recommend to use a Conda environment to install the package dependencies.

 ## Preprocessing